Rartiushkov/RELATAPP/README.md

 # ChatGPT Web App

+The application uses `python-dotenv` to load these variables automatically when it starts.

 This project is a minimal example of a web application that allows users to chat with Telegram contacts or with a local account.
 Chats are stored in SQLite and the app connects to the OpenAI ChatGPT API to generate replies.